geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

 System
 ^^^^^^

-Tests that excercise a component or set of components by testing it in a fully running system.
+Tests that exercise a component or set of components by testing it in a fully running system.
 In GeoServer these are tests that create a fully functional GeoServer system, including a data directory/configuration and a spring context.